technomancy/bussard/readme.md

 The [contributing guide](Contributing.md) contains details about the structure of the codebase and how to submit good patches.

-The game will contain programming challenges you must solve in order to proceed.
-(Currently only one is implemented.)
+The game contains programming challenges you must solve in order to progress.
 Eventually the goal is that you will be able to learn it without any (or much) prior programming experience through in-game hints and tutorials.

 <img src="https://p.hagelb.org/bussard-edit.png" alt="edit screenshot" />